-In the Bukit Selambau by-election in Kedah State Government, the scenario and behavior of the PR's supporter were more extreme and fanatical than those from BN as they had heated up the setting by playing musical instruments such as gendang tabla by the Indians and the Lion Dance by the Chinese supporters from all over the country.
+The scenario and behavior of the PR's supporter were more extreme and fanatical than those from BN as they had heated up the setting by playing musical instruments such as gendang tabla by the Indians and the Lion Dance by the Chinese supporters from all over the country.
 The researchers had the chance to interview a representative from the KEADILAN, Encik Samy from Bera, Pahang who was very confident that PR would win again in the Bukit Selambau's by-election.
-According to him, BN was no longer releveant as they were involved with national issues such as bribery and ISA detainees.
+According to him, BN was no longer relevant as they were involved with national issues such as bribery and ISA detainees.
 Moreover, according to him, the Indian and Chinese do accept that the concept of ketuanan Melayu but not with the BN's unfair treatment towards all races.